sdiehl/wiwinwlh/tutorial.md

 Testing
 =======

+Unit testing frameworks are an important component in the Haskell ecosystem.
-Contrary to a lot of misinformation, unit testing in Haskell is quite common and robust.
-Although generally speaking unit tests tend to be of less importance in Haskell since the type system makes an enormous amount of invalid programs completely inexpressible by construction.
+Program correctness is a central philosophical concept and unit testing forms the third part of the ecosystem that includes strong type system and property testing.
+Generally speaking unit tests tend to be of less importance in Haskell since the type system makes an enormous amount of invalid programs completely inexpressible by construction.
 Unit tests tend to be written later in the development lifecycle and generally tend to be about the core logic of the program and not the intermediate plumbing.

-A prominent school of thought on Haskell library design tends to favor constructing programs built around strong equation laws which guarantee strong invariants about program behavior under composition.
+A prominent school of thought on Haskell library design tends to favor constructing programs built around strong equational laws which guarantee strong invariants about program behavior under composition.
 Many of the testing tools are built around this style of design.

 QuickCheck
 ----------

-Probably the most famous Haskell library, QuickCheck is a testing framework for generating large random tests for arbitrary functions automatically based on the types of their arguments.
+Probably the most famous Haskell library, QuickCheck is a testing framework.
+This is a framework for generating large random tests for arbitrary functions automatically based on the types of their arguments.

 ```haskell
 quickCheck :: Testable prop => prop -> IO ()